yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomobject-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Ta funkcja zwraca nową przyrostową liczbę odwołań dla obiektu.
-Ta wartość może być przydatna do diagnostyki lub testowania.
+Ta funkcja zwraca nowy przyrostowy licznik odwołań dla obiektu.
+Ta wartość może być przydatna w przypadku diagnostyki lub testowania.

 ## <a name="ccomobjectccomobject"></a><a name="ccomobject"></a>CComObject::CComObject